RVanDamme/MUFFIN/README.md

 #becomes
 if (workflow.profile.contains('gcloud')) {publishDir 'gs://MY_STORAGE/databases-nextflow/sourmash', mode: 'copy', pattern: "genbank-k31.lca.json.gz" }
 ```
+If you desire run on gcloud without the preemptible parameter activated just edit the line 74 of nextflow.config to false.

 ### For containers usage
 If you use containers either docker or singularity, you don't need extra installations